-Through the development of our <SDG Gender Index>, as well as the Global Advocates Survey, a few data insights related to gender-based violence emerged:
+Through the development of our SDG Gender Index, as well as the Global Advocates Survey, a few data insights related to gender-based violence emerged:

 While we identify challenges and opportunities linked to GBV-related data and evidence, it’s also important to celebrate successes taking place globally to advance change.
 Here we share success stories from two EM2030 focus countries, Colombia and India:

 In Colombia, a civil society-led campaign called on judges to educate themselves about gender-based violence and public attorneys and prosecutors to investigate possible femicides in a timely way.
-The campaign also urged policymakers to learn about protection measures under Law 1257 (2008), police officers to do more to prevent violence, forensic and medical assistance to be improved, and the government to monitor cases under investigation. <Learn more about the gender equality context in Colombia on EM2030’s Gender Advocates Data Hub>
+The campaign also urged policymakers to learn about protection measures under Law 1257 (2008), police officers to do more to prevent violence, forensic and medical assistance to be improved, and the government to monitor cases under investigation.

 As we enter this year’s 16 Days of Activism against Gender-Based Violence Campaign, it is critical that advocates have the data and evidence they need to drive accountability on gender equality.

-If your organization has data that tell important stories about girls and women, help us paint a fuller picture, or if you have recently written about or visualized data related to gender-based violence or gender equality more broadly, share your work with us so we can share it with others.
+If your organisation has data that tell important stories about girls and women, help us paint a fuller picture, or if you have recently written about or visualized data related to gender-based violence or gender equality more broadly, share your work with us so we can share it with others.